Yann-Plougonven/Films/README.md

 # Films
-This Python exercise, made during NSI class, helps to understand how doctests and object-oriented programming work.
+This Python exercise, made during "NSI" class, helps to understand how doctests and object-oriented programming work.